-What are tax strategies for high income earners?
+What are investing and tax strategies for high income earners?

 Help, what are the best ways to reduce taxes on investments?

 Jon Dulin of Money Smart Guides asks; “What investment strategy should a couple use if they’re in a high tax bracket and want to minimize taxes on their investments?”

 First off, if you’re interested in this question, congratulations.
 This is a nice investing problem to have.